Measurable Krylov Spaces and Eigenenergy Count in Quantum State Dynamics: Measurable Krylov spaces

 Let $\ket{\Psi_0}$ be a non-trivial initial state, specifically a superposition of at least two eigenstates $\ket{\phi_n}$ and $\ket{\phi_m}$ with distinct eigenvalues $\epsilon_n \neq \epsilon_m$.
 Additionally, assume two distinct times $t_1$ and $t_2$, both less than the system's period $T_P$.
 Then, it follows that the two time-evolved states $\ket{g_1} = \exp(-iHt_1)\ket{\Psi_0}$ and $\ket{g_2} = \exp(-iHt_2)\ket{\Psi_0}$ are linearly independent. \begin{proof} The two states $\ket{g_1}$ and $\ket{g_2}$ can be represented as

 Substituting $\alpha_i = \bra{\phi_i} \ket{\Psi_0}$ leads to

 The matrix representation $\mathbf{a}_i$ of the vector $\ket{g_i}$ in regards to the eigenstates $\Big\{\ket{\phi_i}\Big\}$ is given by

 Given the condition that there exist at least two distinct eigenvalues $\epsilon_n \neq \epsilon_m$ with non-zero coefficients $\alpha_n$ and $\alpha_m$ implies that the basis representations $\mathbf{a}_1$ and $\mathbf{a}_2$ are independent.
 Due to this independence and the orthonormality of the eigenstates, it follows that the states $\ket{g_1}$ and $\ket{g_2}$ are linearly independent.
-Since any two states $\ket{g_i}$ and $\ket{g_j}$ are linearly independent for any distinct $t_i \neq t_j$, and as there exist a total of $m$ linearly independent vectors $\ket{g_i}$ (as described in \cref{theorem:2time_lim}), it follows that for any $t_0 < t_1 < t_2 < \ldots < t_{m-1} < T_P$, $m$ linearly independent vectors are obtained, represented by $\ket{g_i} = \exp(-iHt_i)\ket{\Psi_0}$.
+Since any two states $\ket{g_i}$ and $\ket{g_j}$ are linearly independent for any distinct $t_i \neq t_j$, and as there exist a total of $m$ linearly independent vectors $\ket{g_i}$ (as described in \cref{theorem:2time_lim}), it follows that for any $t_0 < t_1 < t_2 < \ldots < t_{m-1} = T_G < T_P$, $m$ linearly independent vectors are obtained, represented by $\ket{g_i} = \exp(-iHt_i)\ket{\Psi_0}$.
 In the case of an equidistant time axis, meaning $t_j = (j+1)\tau/N$ for some $\tau<T_P$ and $i<m$, and with $\ket{g_j}= \exp(-iHt_j)\ket{\Psi_0}$, this results in

-\end{proof} The space $\mathrm{G}_m$ comprises of states with the common initial state $\ket{\Psi_0}$ and varying evolution times $t_i$.
-Notably, because of the invariance under a global phase (\cref{lemma:1globalPhase}) $\mathrm{G}_m$ can be computed through quantum measurements. \end{lemma} \cref{theorem:3Eigenvalue_EQ} will discuss the similarities between $\mathrm{G_m}$ and a basis representation through the eigenstates of the system.
+\end{proof} \end{lemma} The space $\mathrm{G}_m$ comprises of states with the common initial state $\ket{\Psi_0}$ and varying evolution times $t_i$.
+Notably, because of the invariance under a global phase (\cref{lemma:1globalPhase}) $\mathrm{G}_m$ can be computed through quantum measurements.

+\cref{theorem:3Eigenvalue_EQ} will discuss the similarities between $\mathrm{G_m}$ and a basis representation through the eigenstates of the system.
 We show that through a combination of the eigenstates of the Hamiltonian the time-evolution can be represented through $d$ superpositions of eigenstates of the system, where $d$ is the number of pairwise distinct eigenvalues.
 This will help us to understand the Krylov space and its meaning.
 If both spaces have the minimum number of basis states, then the dimension of these two spaces should be equivalent.
 This will further be numerically verified in \cref{sec:num_ver}.

 \begin{theorem} Consider a Hamiltonian $H \in \mathbb{C}^{N \times N}$ with $H = H^\dagger$, possessing $d$ pairwise distinct eigenvalues, and satisfying the eigenvalue equation

 Then, it follows that the dimension (grade) of the Krylov space $\mathrm{K}_m$ is equivalent to the count of pairwise distinct eigenvalues $\epsilon_j$. \begin{proof} With $\alpha_j=\bra{\phi_j}\ket{\Psi_0}$, it follows: